DinoChiesa/Apigee-External-Authorization-1/README.md

    step.

    The service account credentials get stored in `sa_creds.json`.
    Protect this file; it contains secrets.
-By the way, the specific filename `sa_creds.json` is not important; you can use any name you please.
+The specific filename `sa_creds.json` is not important; you can use any name you please.
 But you will need the name of that file in subsequent steps.